marouenebg/recon/README.md

-This script contain the process of reconnaissance on a domain.
+The recon.sh script contain the process of reconnaissance on a domain.

 during this process i used multiple tools such as Sublist3r,httprobe and eyewitness.